 Coming Back Home to Ourselves: A Seven-day Silent Retreat

 The retreat will be shaped around the Buddhist psychological framework of the four foundations of mindfulness, as well as drawing from the contemporary understandings informing mindfulness-based programmes.
-We will practise with and build on the meditation forms familiar to those within Mindfulness-Based Stress Reduction/Cognitive Therapy.
+We will practise with and build on the meditation forms familiar to those within Mindfulness-based Stress Reduction/Cognitive Therapy.
 There will be periods of guided and unguided sitting, lying, walking and mindful movement practice, opportunities for informal practice, and meetings to explore first person experience with the teachers and their support team.
-The retreat will also include each day a short period of carefully guided interpersonal mindfulness practice drawn from Insight Dialogue to enable us to inquire into the teaching themes with the support of a co-meditator.
+The retreat will also include a daily short period of carefully guided interpersonal mindfulness practice drawn from Insight Dialogue to enable us to inquire into the teaching themes with the support of a co-meditator.

-The overall container of the retreat will be one of noble silence: a chance to be in community with like-minded people without the need to “be” anyone in particular.
+The overall container of the retreat will be one of noble silence: a chance to be in community with like-minded people without the need to be anyone in particular.
 There will be opportunities for sharing and connecting at the end of our time together.